 As you know, I have camped quite a bit around the US.
 One of my favorite places to camp is in North Carolina.
-You can choose from camping right on the beach and playing in the Atlantic Ocean or hiking the beautiful Smoky Mountains.
+You can choose from a variety of best places to camp in North Carolina, like camping right on the beach and playing in the Atlantic Ocean or hiking the beautiful Smoky Mountains.
 North Carolina is the place to go if you want to do some hiking, biking, fishing, and my favorite, wildlife viewing.
-Check out these three campsites for your next camping adventure in North Carolina.
+Check out these five campsites for your next camping adventure in North Carolina.

 Campfire Lodgings, Asheville